Crimetime (1993 film)

 Crimetime is an Australian film directed by Marc Gracie.
-It was the tenth movie of Boulevard Films and the first not written by Frank Howson.
+It was the tenth movie of Boulevard Films and the first not written by Frank Howson (the writer was actor Bruce Venables, who also appeared in the cast).
 It was never completed due to the financial problems faced by Boulevard but was screened at the Melbourne Underground Film Festival in 2006 in rough cut form.